web-illinois/ilw-modal/README.md

 To trigger the modal, place a button or link with the attribute `data-modal-target` and the id of the modal you want to open.

 ### Attributes
-* id: The id of the modal.
+* id: The id of the modal is required.
 This is used to trigger the modal from a button or link.
 The default is `modal`.
+The ID must be unique on the page.

 * size: Default is ```medium```: width = 50%, other options are  ```small```: width = 35% and ```large```: width = 1200px.